Boundary page

 UTM Builder

-Use the builder when the values and formula are already approved and the team just needs final URLs assembled cleanly.
+Use the builder when approved values and the naming formula are already set and the team needs final URLs assembled cleanly.

 UTM QA Checklist

-Use the checklist when a launch needs human release discipline, not just automated validation.
+Use the checklist when a launch needs human release discipline after the naming and taxonomy layers are already controlled.